-Our Public Protection Classification (PPC®) rating from ISO is a Class 2 and goes into effect on June 1, 2020.
+Our Public Protection Classification (PPC®) rating from ISO is a Class 2 and went into effect on June 1, 2020.
 From February 2004 – June 2020 our rating was a Class 3 and prior to February 2004 it was a Class 6/9.

 Our VisionTo continue to shape the Spring Fire Department into an organization that has career and volunteer professionals that achieve only the highest standards of the fire service, while never losing perspective of the needs of the community we serve.